 |0x0000-0x1FFF||RAM (U2, only 2k so memory region repeats every 0-0x7FF)|

 Star Rider's VGG board derives the field (odd/even) from the composite sync from the PR-8210A (it ignores vsync entirely).
 However, the PIF board program does use the PR-8210A's vsync output, and it clearly expects the field input (from the VGG) to be updated before the PR-8210A's vsync pulse ends.
 This is very important as far as accurate emulation is concerned because it means that that the vsync pulse duration matters and is used to sync up the timer of the PIF board with the video signal.
 See $F880-$F89D.

 When capturing I/O from the PIF board to the laserdisc player, one may get confused about the way that the laserdisc player's internal jump triggers interact with the PIF board's external jump triggers.

 The process is as follows:

 - PIF board allows the player to send its own internal jump triggers while it is sending a search command.
 If the laserdisc player had previously received a play command (common), this will briefly have the effect of letting the disc player forward a few frames while the commands are transmitted.
 When the player realizes that it is receiving a search command, it will automatically pause the disc.

 - The search command will be completed and the disc will search to the desired frame and then pause, using internal jump triggers to maintain the pause.

 - The PIF board will send the play command three times.
 It will transition into providing its own external jump triggers to maintain the paused state.
 The paused frame does not change ('wobble') during this time.

-To compensate for Dexter's short vsync pulse compared to a real PR-8210A, one must modify the PIF ROM (or else the game will not run reliably).
+To compensate for Dexter rev 3f's short vsync pulse compared to a real PR-8210A, one must modify the PIF ROM (or else the game will not run reliably).
 NOTE: Dexter rev 3g does not need this mod and works out of the box.